-The snappy green and red mitred conure is an exuberant, small-to-medium-sized parrot who loves to play, and who has the talent to become a good talker.
+The snappy green and red mitred conure is an exuberant, small-to-medium-sized parrot that loves to play and has the talent to become a good talker.
 This is a very active bird, curious about the world, comical, and eager to explore.
 But a mitred conure can also be somewhat temperamental and can be prone to nipping—and it will scream if denied the attention it wants and needs.
-This may not be a great bird for a beginner, an owner senstive to noise, or for an apartment dweller with nearby neighbors.
+This may not be a great bird for a beginner, an owner sensitive to noise, or for an apartment dweller with nearby neighbors.
 Some owners, however, use mitred conures as "watch birds" due to their piercingly loud alarm calls.